Shuffle/shuffle-docs/articles/Open_Source_vs_Enterprise.md

 **This helps us:**
 - Keep Shuffle Open Source
-- To pay our great employees
+- To pay our GREAT employees
 - Reinvest in community building
 - Spend resources on R&D
 - Maintain Shuffle's technical superiority in the market